Useful Books About Recovery

 An adverse impact of a drug-filled life can result in the loss of friendship and families, the loss of joy in activities that used to bring you happiness, and a complete sense of disassociation.
 Sometimes knowing that you are not alone in your struggles can help you realize that someone has been through exactly what you are going through.
-There are quite a few books written on recovery, and reading about others’ experiences with addiction can help you relate and make you feel not-so-alone.
+There are quite a few books about recovery, and reading about others’ experiences with addiction can help you relate and make you feel not-so-alone.

 The Big Book of Alcoholics Anonymous